-- Under the Dev Center module, select the Extension Engine.
-Click on extension engine drop-down for ERP Connector.
+- Under the Dev Center module, select the Commerce Connector.
+Click on the Commerce Connector drop-down for ERP Connector.

 - On the Business System Connector / ERP Connector page, click Add New and select the new connector as the ERP Package.